sethdefontenay/bootstrap-aptest-env/README.md

 Now you can execute commands against the project
-- `inv --list` will show you a list of all commands The main points will be linting, testing and bringing up the service
+- `inv --list` will show you a list of all commands The main points will be linting, testing, bringing up the service, and running integration tests
   - `inv lint`
   - `inv test`
   - `inv up`
-Once you `inv up` you will build a new docker container The service is most easily accessed using Postman
+  - `inv int-test` (this will only work after an `inv up`, it can also be run as `inv int` if you don't up first) Once you `inv up` you will build a new docker container The service is most easily accessed using Postman
 - Open postman
-- Create a new GET request `localhost:5000/course/`
+- Create a new GET request `localhost:8080/course/`
 - Add a Header
   - Key: `Authorization`
   - Value: `dev`

  - Send a request
  - POST new items to the api like this:
-  	- POST `localhost:5000/course/`
+  	- POST `localhost:8080/course/`
   - Enter the body tab in postman
   	- Select `raw` as the encoding type
   	- Paste in something like this: `{